 A new home doesn’t necessarily mean a well-maintained system.
 Ask for maintenance records; they can be hard to come by, but they’re worth asking for.
 Get information on how often the former owner replaced the filters.
 Also, ask if they’ve ever had problems with their heating or cooling systems in the past years.

 Consider having a professional inspect the systems.
 It will cost a small amount of money, but it’s one way to feel confident in your purchase.
 Ask for a written report that includes efficiency ratings and recommendations for improvements.
-A qualified technician can also assess the size of your home and determine whether the current system is appropriate for it.
+A qualified heating and cooling technician can also assess the size of your home and determine whether the current system is appropriate for it.

 If your new home has had regular maintenance, its HVAC systems are probably in decent shape.
 Conversely, if you find out that there have been problems with it in the past, you may want to get a lower offer on the house or get it repaired before moving in.